prototypefund/Digital_Bargeld-docs/api-merchant.rst

 using the coins signifies both agreement of the customer and represents payment at the same time.
-The `frontend` passes the `deposit permission` to the `backend` which immediately verifies it with the mint and signals the `frontend` the success (or failure) of the payment process.
+The `frontend` passes the `deposit permission` to the `backend` which immediately verifies it with the mint and signals the `frontend` the success or failure of the payment process.
 If the payment is successful, the `frontend` is responsible for generating the fullfillment page.

-The contract format is specified in section `contract`_.
+The contract format is specified in the `contract`_ section.

 +++++++++